-In his pioneering work on security design, Innes (1990) shows that the same assumption of monotonic likelihood ratio $\psi_e/\psi$ and security s lead to the optimality of the standard debt contract as is the case here.
+In his pioneering work on security design, Innes (1990) shows that the same assumption of monotonicity of both the likelihood ratio $\psi_e/\psi$ and the security s lead to the optimality of the standard debt contract, as is the case here.
 3 Investment, leveraged payouts, and optimal monetary policy 3.1 Setup Time is discrete.
 There is a single consumption good that serves as numéraire.
 There are two types of private agents, workers and entrepreneurs, and a public sector.
 Workers.
 At each date, a unit mass of workers are born and live for two dates.
 They derive utility from consumption only when old, and are risk-neutral over consumption at this date.
 Each worker supplies inelastically one unit of labor when young in a competitive labor market.
-Each worker also owns a technology that transforms l units of labor into q(l) contemporaneous units of the consumption good.
+Each worker also owns a technology that transforms l units of labor into g(l) contemporaneous units of the consumption good.
 Entrepreneurs.
 At each date, a unit mass of entrepreneurs are born and live for two dates.
-Entrepreneurs are essentially identical to that in the previous section.
-They are risk-neutral over consumption when young and old, and discount future consumption at the rate R > 1.
+Entrepreneurs are essentially identical to the representative shareholder in the previous section.
+They are risk-neutral over consumption when young and old, and discount future consumption at R > 1.
 They receive a large endowment W of the numéraire good when old.
-Each entrepreneur born at date t is also endowed with a technology that transforms l units of labor at date t into f(l) consumption units at the next date t+1 with probability e, and zero units with the complementary probability.
+Each entrepreneur born at date t is also endowed with a technology that transforms l units of labor at date t into f(l) consumption units at the next date t + 1 with probability e, and zero units with the complementary probability.
 Entrepreneurs control the probability of success e at a private cost $e^2 f(l)/(2R\pi)$ that is subtracted from their utility when young.
 The technology f, unlike g, features a one-period lag between production and delivery of consumption services.
-This technology thus stands in our stylized model for the most &lt;sup>14The joint distribution of entrepreneurs' outcomes is immaterial. interest-sensitive sectors of the economy such as durable-good, housing or capital-good sectors.
+This technology thus stands in our stylized model for the most interest-sensitive sectors of the economy such as durable-good, housing or capital-good sectors.
 We accordingly deem technology f the capital-good sector, and technology g the consumption-good sector.
 We also term investment the resources spent to produce the capital good.
 A full-fledged model of f as a capital-good technology would feature that the date-t+1 capital resulting from date-t investment be combined with labor at date t+1 in order to generate the consumption good.
 This would complicate the analysis without adding substantial insights.
-The functions f and g satisfy the Inada conditions and f is twice continuously differentiable.
+The functions f and g satisfy the Inada conditions and f is twice continuously differentiable. &lt;sup>15The joint distribution of entrepreneurs' outcomes conditional on their effort levels is immaterial for most of the analysis.
+We posit conditional independence for simplicity.
 Bond market.
 There is a competitive market for one-period bonds denominated in the numéraire good.
 Public sector.
 The public sector implements monetary and fiscal policies.